IAA-InvCodes/P-MILOS/README.md

   12. Number of iterations required
   13. chisqr value of the fit

   The file name of the output models is constructed from the name of the Stokes profiles data cube, adding the string '_mod' before the extension '.fits'.
-For example, if the observed profiles are stored in the cube 2014.09.28_09:18:00_xtalk_t006.fits, the model atmospheres resulting from the inversion will be written in the file 2014.09.28_09:18:00_xtalk_t006_mod.fits and the best-fit profiles in 2014.09.28_09:18:00_xtalk_t006_stokes.fits.
-To save hard-disk space, the user may decide not to write the resulting best-fit profiles (in the .minit file).
+For example, if the observed profiles are stored in *2014.09.28_09:18:00_xtalk_t006.fits*, the atmospheres resulting from the inversion will be written in  *2014.09.28_09:18:00_xtalk_t006_mod.fits* and the best-fit profiles in *2014.09.28_09:18:00_xtalk_t006_stokes.fits.* To save disk space, the user may decide not to write the resulting best-fit profiles setting the corresponding option in the .minit file.